There are 7 steps to starting a business in Arizona:

 - Arizona Commerce Authority

-- 10 Steps to Starting a Business in Arizona
+- Arizona Corporation Commission: 10 Steps to Starting a Business in Arizona

 2. Start a Website

-Having a website these days is very helpful for a Arizona small business.
+Having a website these days is very helpful for an Arizona small business.
 It gives your company a professional feel and allows people to learn about your products and services.

 Building a website can seem like a complicated process.
 And it will be if you don’t have the right information.

 However, I’ve built over 130 websites and used to teach people how to use WordPress to build their website.
 WordPress (which is free) is the tool I use and recommend.
 It can be used to build simple websites or it can be used to build more complicated websites, like eCommerce websites.

 There are 4 components to starting a website:

 - Website hosting

 - WordPress theme